vibhorag101/LokOS_Automation/README.md

 ## LokOS Automation Script
 - This is an automation script for creating SHG Data for Lok-OS Training Android Application.
 - This is made using Appium Testing Framework.
+- The request data for the Application is as follows ['JSON Data'](https://drive.google.com/drive/u/1/folders/11zHyU0mvVCwXFUy5oZBQHUZ4Yo3L_ygj)

 ## Technologies Used
 - Android Framework